 See above for the path but I was around my mid-20s when I recognized a major need to provide not just career advisory for unhappy professionals but to do so as part of a holistic perspective focused on multiple, intertwining aspects of one’s career.

-My early career work in journalism, PR, and recruiting absolutely helped me to develop key skills and a foundation for the work I do now and growing a company have all gone hand-in-hand with my own professional growth.
+My early career work in journalism, PR, and recruiting helped me to develop key skills and a foundation for the work I do now, and growing a company has all gone hand-in-hand with my professional growth.

 Do not expect to love your job every single day; aim for a more reasonable 80%.